FAAM-146/vocal/README.md

     ./definitions
     ./defaults.py

-The models directory contains the pydantic models for the which define the dataset, groups, dimensions and variables.
+The models directory contains the pydantic models which define the dataset, groups, dimensions and variables.
 The attributes directory contains the pydantic models for the attributes associated with the dataset (globals), groups and variables.

 The definitions directory is the standard location for the working copies of definitions of individual data products, though this location can be at runtime.

-For more information on building vocal projects, see the section on [vocal projects](#vocal-projects).
+For more information on building *vocal* projects, see the section on [vocal projects](#vocal-projects-details).

 ## Specifying data products